The Library Search Tool

-The Library search tool is a good place to start searching.
-Here you can search for either "Books and e-books" or "Articles."
+The Library Search Tool is a good place to start searching.
+Here you can search either under the tab "Books and eBooks" or under the "Articles" tab.

 If you search with Google you will miss out on a lot of scientific material.
-Therefore, it is often better to use the library search systems and databases.
+Therefore, it is often better to use the University Librarys search systems and databases.
 You can also use the service Google Scholar to find scientific material.
 All the material in Google Scholar is not scientific, and the selection criteria are unclear.
 It is therefore important to critically examine the sources.
 The content in Google Scholar is not permanent, which means that articles you previously found may be deleted the next time you search.